-- 1. An IBM SSR unpacks and installs the 5141-FN1 system in the rack. - 2.
-If the system comes unracked, the IBM SSR completes the cabling (power, networking).
-For information on the networking requirements for the EMS (POWER9) and the IBM Elastic Storage System 3200, see Planning worksheets (customer task).
+1. An IBM SSR unpacks and installs the 5141-FN2 system in the rack.

+2. If the system comes unracked, the IBM SSR completes the cabling (power, networking) within the rack.
+For information on the networking requirements for the EMS (POWER9) and the IBM Elastic Storage System 3500, see Planning worksheets (customer task).